yusufSLCN/UniMed-CLIP/README.md

 ## Quick Start for inference with UniMed-CLIP models

-We provide a [jupyter notebook](getting_started_unimed_clip.ipynb) for using pretrained UniMed-CLIP models for zero-shot classification across 6 diverse medical modalities.
+We provide an online [hugging-face demo](https://huggingface.co/spaces/UzairK/unimed-clip-medical-image-zero-shot-classification) and [jupyter notebook](getting_started_unimed_clip.ipynb) for using pretrained UniMed-CLIP models for zero-shot classification across 6 diverse medical modalities.
 Additionally, we provide a sample code below to get started.

 ```python